daveworth/not-so-secret-sauce/topics/best-practices-and-patterns.md

 * A good testing pattern to follow is minitest(?spec/?shoulda) unit tests of your models and capybara integration tests
 * Be fast

+### Continuous Integration

+Highgroove encourages all developers to use [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) to run test suites automatically, routinely, and often.
+While Highgroove does not force the use of a particular CI solution, [Tddium](http://www.tddium.com) is provided for all Highgroovers to use.

 Tools and patterns we like
 --------------------------